 While the McKinsey Solve Test does not require powerful hardware, the system requirements are indeed more demanding than the usual recruitment games or tests.
 A decent computer is highly-advised – the smoother the experience, the more you can focus on problem-solving.

 On the other hand, a fast Internet connection is a must – in fact, the faster, the better.
-You don’t want to be disconnected in the middle of the test – so tell other users on your network to avoid using at the same time as the test, and go somewhere with a fast and stable connection if it’s not available at your home.
+You don’t want to be disconnected in the middle of the test – so tell other users on your network to avoid using it at the same time as the test, and go somewhere with a fast and stable connection if it’s not available at your home.

 How to practice for the McKinsey Solve Test